awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

   curl -XPUT elasticsearch_domain_endpoint/movies/_doc/1 -d '{"director": "Burton, Tim", "genre": ["Comedy","Sci-Fi"], "year": 1996, "actor": ["Jack Nicholson","Pierce Brosnan","Sarah Jessica Parker"], "title": "Mars Attacks!"}' -H 'Content-Type: application/json'
   ```

-For a detailed explanation of this command and how to make signed requests to Amazon ES, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.
+For a detailed explanation of this command and how to make signed requests to Amazon ES, see [Introduction to Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

 **To upload a JSON file that contains multiple documents to an Amazon ES domain**